 Purpose and currency of checklist.
-This checklist is designed to be used with the CLIENT IDENTIFICATION, VERIFICATION, AND SOURCE OF MONEY (A-1), CLIENT FILE OPENING AND CLOSING (A-2), and SHARE PURCHASE AGREEMENT DRAFTING (B-4) checklists.
-It is primarily intended for use by the purchaser's lawyer, but may also serve as a guide for the vendor's lawyer.
-The checklist is also primarily intended for use in the acquisition of shares in a British Columbia company that is not a reporting company.
+This checklist is designed to be used with the CLIENT IDENTIFICATION, VERIFICATION, AND SOURCE OF MONEY (A-1), CLIENT FILE OPENING AND CLOSING (A-2), and ASSET PURCHASE AGREEMENT DRAFTING (B-2) checklists.
+It is primarily intended for use by the purchaser's lawyer, but may be of use as a guide to the vendor's lawyer.
 The checklist is current to September 4, 2024.